 The interview usually consists of a series of questions that the interviewer poses to you.
-Some interviewers may be able to skillfully weave these into conversations in a way that makes you feel like you’re just chatting rather than being interviewed.
+Some interviewers may be able to skillfully weave these into conversations in a way that makes you feel like you’re just chatting!
+This feels more familiar than an interview.
 Others will be more straightforward in verbally presenting you with a list of questions.

 The type of questions you can expect cover your time in high school, your personal and social life outside of school, and your expectations of and desires for your college experience.
-For instance, you may be asked for an example of your personal growth in high school, what your interests are outside of school (and why you’re drawn to these things), and what you’re most looking forward to in your college experience.
+For instance, you may give an example of your personal growth in high school; what your interests are outside of school (and why you’re drawn to these things); and what you’re most looking forward to in your college experience.